awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 The second policy defines an [allow list](orgs_getting-started_concepts.md#allowlist) of all the services and actions that you want to enable for users and roles in the Production OU\.
 When you're done, users in the Production OU can access ***only*** the listed services and actions\.

-**To create the second policy that allows approved services for the Production OU**
+**To create the second policy that allows approved services for the production OU**

 1. From the list of policies, choose **Create policy**\.